bollu/bollu.github.io/README.txt

 - Quick TL;DR of the year: My [research group](https://grosser.science/) moved from Edinburgh to Cambridge, so I was looking forward to lots of courses to take!
-- I'd also settled in on an area I wanted to work on for my PhD, which was to design, implement, and verify the correctness of decicision procedures for the [Lean](https://github.com/leanprover/lean4) theorem prover, which guides much of the reading I've done.
+- I'd also settled in on an area I wanted to work on for my PhD, which was to design, implement, and verify the correctness of decision procedures for the [Lean](https://github.com/leanprover/lean4) theorem prover, which guides much of the reading I've done.

 ## Resolution, UNSAT proof calculi, Bitlasting